 Keep in mind that unlike most other nations, in China you can sue for lost revenue.

 If the demand letter doesn’t work, then consider going to court.
 The playing field is much more level these days and foreign companies are having success at winning court cases.
 The good news is that the process is far less expensive than in the West and a decision is usually made in a short period of time, unlike US court cases that can take years to complete.

 Next Steps?
 How to Recover Funds in China

-If you are looking for help recovering funds outside of China, please contact support@SupplierBlacklist.com and we’ll do our best to introduce service providers.
+If you are looking for help recovering funds outside of China, please contact the Sourcing Service Center and they can introduce global collection agents and law firms.

-Payments & delivery of service take place between the user and the law firm directly.
-SBL simply makes the introduction in hopes of getting you pointed in the right direction.
-SBL does not provide services nor represent the service providers.
-SBL, its staff (including volunteers), owners and associated companies, disclaims all liability for any loss or damage arising out of or in any way related to the introductions made to outside service providers.
+SupplierBlacklist.com (SBL) created this page in hopes of putting you in touch with affordable and effective options for help.
+SBL does not provide services nor represent the service providers listed on this page.
+SBL, its staff (including volunteers) and associated companies, disclaims all liability for any loss or damage arising out of or in any way related to the introductions made to 3rd party service providers.